-So carefully insert a sterilised needle 3-4mm into the good skin and then push the needle into the bubble.
+So carefully insert a sterilised needle 3-4mm into the good skin and push the needle into the bubble.

 If on the mountain and you're treating the blister and you still have to carry on then really you have no option to apply a Compeed.
 Make sure that you do not stick the adheesive part of the Compeed to the skin of the blister.

 And a word of advice about Compeeds.
-As I already mentioned make sure you're feet are really dry, if at all damp the Compeed will not stick and come off after half an hour.
+As I already mentioned make sure your feet are really dry, if at all damp the Compeed will not stick and come off after half an hour.
 It really is worth spending some time applying it well.

 Once the Compeed has bonded to your skin then it should be good for at least four to five days.

 DO NOT PANIC when after a few days the Compeed goes white and you suspect you have a massive puss bomb* brewing below it, as that's what happens with the healing process.
-Also it does help not to get it wet when showering and at night it's worth sleeping with a sock on so as you turn over the edges of the Compeed do not catch.
+Also it does help not to get it wet when showering - and at night it's worth sleeping with a sock on so as you turn over the edges of the Compeed do not catch.

-Nothing like air circulating, if I'm not touring each day I personally prefer not to apply a Compeed and instead I use sterile gauze and adhesive tape as I find this helps the healing process and I can still comfortably ski without damaging the healing skin.
+Nothing like air circulating, if I'm not touring each day, I personally prefer not to apply a Compeed and instead I use sterile gauze and adhesive tape as I find this helps the healing process and I can still comfortably ski without damaging the healing skin.